chrisburnell/chrisburnell.com/src/posts/talks/2016-04-18-middle-out.md

   url: http://londonwebstandards.org/2016/04/lws-18-april-2016-animation-chats-lwsaniquery/
 ---

-I wrote about this talk in another article, [April LWS Talk](/article/april-lws-talk/), if you’re interested in more detail or want to read about what I learned from giving my first public talk.
+I wrote about this talk in the article, [April LWS Talk](/article/april-lws-talk/), if you’re interested in more detail or want to read about what I learned from giving my first public talk.

 ## Slides